Shaped/amdpwrman/README.md

       - support multiple GPUs at once, eg. 'amdpwrman show all'.
       - change 'show' without a GPU specifier to show all GPUs once multigpu support is complete.
+      - fan curve control has started to be implemented
+      - fan curve control currently only selects the next highest fan setting and uses that
+      - fan curve control needs to interopolate fan speeds between settings instead of simply going to the next highest
+      - fan curve control needs to be tweaked to support multiple GPUs at once - while it's been structured for multilpe GPUs from the get-go, it currently only will allow one instance to run. simply allowing multiple instances would allow fan control of multiple GPUs but I feel a single instance for all GPUs is best
+      - fan curve control format is: delay temp:fanspeed ... temp:fanspeed gpu .. if we are managing all GPUs in one instance, then we need to either have the same delay for all GPUs, which means another way of setting it instead of it simply being the first variable in the list OR we need to actually do some more fun stuff so that it updates each GPU based off it's waittime
+      - fan curve control should have options for linear and log scaling/interop